Halloween: Ghosting 101

 Cream butter and sugar.
 Add eggs and vanilla to the mix.
 Combine dry ingredients and add to creamed mixture.
-Pinch about 1-2 T. of dough and shape into a log.
+Pinch 1-2 tablespoons of dough and shape into a log.
 Squeeze where knuckles should be to give finger a gnarled look.
-Or drag a skewer across the finger to crease the knuckle.
+(Or drag a skewer across the finger to crease the knuckle.)
 Make an indentation for the fingernail by pressing on one end with your thumb.
 Place cookies on a parchment-lined cookie sheet and bake at 350 degrees for about 12-15 minutes or until golden.
 While cookies are cooling, paint almonds (fingernails) red with gel coloring.
 Attach them to the fingers with a little icing.

 2. Good Things Come in Ghoulish Packages

-The next step is to package your treats in colorful bags with handwritten, ribbon-tied notes like “Have a ghoulish good time”.
-Check out our DIY Halloween Treat Boxes.
+The next step is to package your treats in colorful bags with handwritten, ribbon-tied notes like “Have a ghoulish good time.”
+Or, stuff them in these cute and creepy DIY Halloween Treat Boxes.

 3. Booing Printables

-Wrap our “We’ve Been Booed!” printable with your ghosting goodies.
-Click here to download.
+Wrap our “We’ve Been Booed!” printable with your ghosting goodies for them to display.

 4. Ring and Run

-Leave the gift and our “You’ve Been Booed!” sign on their porch (just fold on the dotted line and stand it up) or hide it somewhere you’re sure they’ll find it.
+Leave the gift and our “You’ve Been Booed!” sign on their porch (just fold on the dotted line and stand it up), or hide it somewhere you’re sure they’ll find it.
 Then sneak away, or ring the doorbell and run.
-Or drop it at a coworker’s desk when they’re out to lunch.
+If you’re at work, drop it at a coworker’s desk when they’re out to lunch.